 A biscuit dough was dolloped over the top for that classic cobbled presentation.
 The fire was hot, hot, hot and I adjusted the vents to keep the temperature between 350º and 400º to the best of my ability.
 After 20 minutes the filling was bubbling like crazy, so again, I toned down the heat and gave it 10 more minutes till the biscuits were golden.

-Grilled Blueberry Cobbler on a white dessert plate topped with a scoop of ice cream
+Grilled Blueberry Cobbler on a white dessert plate topped with a scoop of ice cream.

 Fruit cobblers, crisps, and pies are frequent summer desserts at Chez Skinny Chick.
 The hubby went nuts for my slightly smoky Grilled Apple Crisp, so I thought I’d try my hand at a cobbler.
 An unusual cooking method for this classic, but perfect when you don’t want to turn on the oven on a sultry summer’s day.

-I prefer the lesser amount of sugar listed in the recipe, but if your berries aren’t super sweet, you might up the amount.
-The best review of this grilled blueberry cobbler came from my youngest.
+The best review of this berry cobbler came from my youngest.
 He commented, “You know I really don’t like blueberries, but I guess I’d never tasted a really good blueberry dessert till now.”
 Well said.

+• I prefer the lesser amount of sugar listed in the recipe, but if your berries aren’t super sweet, you might up the amount.

-More Summer Grilling Recipes from My Blogger Friends
+More Summer Grilling Recipes

 Yup, we’re full swing into barbecue season at my house!
 Memorial Day weekend is less than a week away and it’s time to stock up on charcoal and propane for your summer grilling.
 I hope you’ll find some inspiration among all the terrific recipes below.
 Make sure to add this Grilled Blueberry Cobbler to your holiday menu!